Wednesday, May 24, 2017

 Friday Harbor is a pretty, quaint little town that suddenly comes to life whenever a ferry comes in.
 The rainy days of early spring have been a bit slow and dull, but with the sun returning and Memorial Day weekend coming up, things will be lively again until fall.
 There does seem to be a strong and close-knit year-round local community, but I haven't been around long enough to get to know it well yet.
 On my days off I've been out on some lovely rides around the island, developing my hill-climbing legs on the rolling roads and steep descents down to beaches (and climbs back up . . . )

-But I am still deciding whether, or how, to follow up on that bad background check report.
-At this point I'm not sure who is a fault, whether my former landlord gave false information, or whether the screening agency did a sloppy job.
+I'm still deciding whether, or how, to follow up on that bad background check report.
+At this point I'm not sure who is at fault, whether my former landlord gave false information, or the screening agency did a sloppy job.
 At least I should make sure to get things cleared up before I apply for rental again.